abbreviatedman/diner/README.md

 1. Sanity checks.
 We have literally none!
 Are you passing the right things in the right places?
 WHO KNOWS.
 2. Clearer docs for those who've never used Redux before.
-3. The ability to incorporate middleware. ("Specials"?)
+3. The ability to incorporate middleware. ("Middlemen"?)

 Want to help?
 Do one of those things!